hazybluedot/hazyblue.me/content/posts/archive/2013-02-27-creative-writing-technically.md

 [post](http://craphound.com/?p=2171:ta) have all led me to believe I should write a bit about interface design and various tools available to aid in writing workflow.No matter our field, I'm willing to bet we all do some writing.
-Our writing workflow has undergon some changes since transitioning to the digital era, most notably for my interests is this quote from the
+Our writing workflow has undergone some changes since transitioning to the digital era, most notably for my interests is this quote from the
 [aforementioned blog post](http://craphound.com/?p=2171:ta):